kennytilton/web-mx/doc/intro-clock.md

 # Introduction to Web/MX

-Web/MX delivers a simple yet powerful developer experience through several unconventional choices:
+Web/MX delivers a simple yet powerful developer experience by making several unconventional choices:
-* reactivity first: [Matrix](https://github.com/kennytilton/matrix/blob/main/cljc/matrix/README.md) transparently connects individual object properties;
+* _transparent, fine-grained reactivity:_ [Matrix](https://github.com/kennytilton/matrix/blob/main/cljc/matrix/README.md) transparently and automatically records property-to-property dependencies, and uses that information to keep state self-consistent via glitch-free change propagation;
-* _the application is its own database:_ state is managed "in place", gathered locally by app components as needed to fulfill functional specs;
+* _the application is the database:_ state is managed "in place", gathered locally by app components as needed to fulfill their functional specs.
+No separate store;
 * _omiscience/omnipotence:_ when a widget concerns another widget, the state DAG is available for unrestricted outreach, starting from any node.
-More pragmatically, any property of any widget can read any other property, and any event handler can mutate any property; and
+Any property of any widget can read any other property, and any event handler can mutate any property; and
 * Web/MX is just [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML).

 Accurate but abstract.
-Here is what that means to Web/MX developmen:
+Here is what that means to Web/MX development:
 * we start from static HTML/CSS;
-* where a property needs to be dynamic, ie, change when other things change, we express them as a function of the other properties;
+* where a property needs to be dynamic, ie, change when other things change, we express it as a function of the other properties;
-* where a property needs to be changed in response to events, event handlers can navigate to any widget to change any property; and
+* widget event handlers can change any "input" property of any other widget.
-* all other mechanical Web programming tasks remain the same.

 Let us look at some code that does all that, to make those ideas concrete.